Hanna-N9/coffee-worldwide/README.md

 1. Clone this repository.
 2. Open a terminal window to open this repository in your code editor
 3. Install dependencies: `npm install`
-4. Run the application: `npm start`
+5. Run the application: `npm start` which should open http://localhost:3000
-5. Click a new terminal window to run `json-server --watch db. json`
+6. Click a new terminal window to run `json-server --watch db. json`, which you can check on http://localhost:3001/coffee for coffee API
+   - http://localhost:3000 is fetching from http://localhost:3001/coffee which is required to run the application

 ## Contributing